lmars/packer-post-processor-vagrant-s3/README.md

 ### manifest

 The path to the manifest file in your bucket (e.g. `vagrant/manifest.json`).
+If you don't have a manifest, don't worry, one will be created.

 This controls what users of your box will set `vm.config.box_url` to in their `Vagrantfile` (e.g. `https://s3.amazonaws.com/my-bucket/vagrant/manifest.json`).